Dr. Julie Smith, Psychologist, on TikTok

 - Being pessimistic and easily able to identify what may go wrong in any given situation

-- Not answering questions and rarely volunteering comments or information at school
+- Not answering questions and rarely volunteering comments or information at school or in other situations

 Some common ways that anxiety might affect your physical health include: